Education & Bar Admissions

 While I have a great deal of experience in the courtroom, my pre-trial practice and ability to assist my clients in avoiding litigation are unsurpassed.
 I am frequently successful in disposing of entire cases on summary judgment, saving thousands of dollars in legal fees and time for my clients.

-Civil Litigation Senior Associate Attorney Joseph Sanchez is perfectly at home in the courtroom.
-However, more than 30 years of experience has taught him that an effective pre-trial practice is an invaluable part of providing a voice for his client.
+Civil Litigation Partner Attorney Joseph Sanchez is perfectly at home in the courtroom.
+However, more than 30 years of experience have taught him that an effective pre-trial practice is an invaluable part of providing a voice for his client.

 Joseph holds a bachelor’s degree in political science from the University of Colorado, a masters degree in sports and exercise science from the University of Northern Colorado, and a law degree from the University of the Pacific’s McGeorge School of Law.
 He has tried civil, commercial and employment litigation cases in multiple jurisdictions across Colorado, successfully arguing cases before the Colorado Court of Appeals, Colorado Supreme Court, and the United States Tenth Circuit Court of Appeals.